Vulnerability DatabaseGHSA-qr9h-x63w-vqfm

 Technical details

-The vulnerability scope is limited to private messages (application and handshake messages) received in groups, confined to one epoch, with effects resetting after each epoch transition.
+The vulnerability's scope is limited to private messages (application and handshake messages) received in groups, confined to one epoch, with effects resetting upon epoch transition.
 Within each epoch, there is a maximum number of private messages per sender (default 1000) that can be skipped before an error occurs.
 The bug causes the library to incorrectly indicate that private messages have been processed when they haven't, potentially leading to processing errors.
 The vulnerability has a CVSS v4.0 score of 4.1 (Moderate), with metrics indicating Local attack vector, High attack complexity, and High privileges required (GitHub Advisory).

 Impact